bbssppllvv/apple-docs-mcp-server/README.md

 This tool connects your AI assistant (like Cursor) to Apple's entire developer documentation.
 Instead of manually browsing developer.apple.com, your AI can search through Apple's docs and provide precise answers with source links.

-**Documentation included:**
+**Complete documentation coverage:**
-- All iOS, macOS, watchOS, tvOS, and visionOS documentation
+- **All Apple platforms:** iOS, macOS, watchOS, tvOS, and visionOS - from early versions to current iOS 26, macOS 26, watchOS 26, tvOS 26, visionOS 26
-- WWDC session transcripts (2019-2025)
+- **WWDC session transcripts** from 2019-2025 (including latest WWDC 2025 with Liquid Glass API, Foundation Models Framework)
-- Complete API references for all frameworks
+- **Complete API references** for all frameworks - legacy APIs, current APIs, and newest additions
-- **Code examples** with context and explanations
+- **Code examples** with context and explanations across all versions
-- **Human Interface Guidelines** (HIG) - Apple's complete design guidelines
+- **Human Interface Guidelines (HIG)** - Apple's complete design guidelines for all platforms
-- **Latest WWDC 2025 APIs:** Liquid Glass API, Foundation Models Framework, and more
-- Current platform versions: iOS 26, macOS 26, watchOS 26, tvOS 26, visionOS 26

 **How it works:** Natural language search - ask questions in plain English.
 Type "how to animate a button press" or "best practices for iOS navigation" and get relevant answers.
 The search understands concepts and context, not just exact keyword matches.